riot-ci/RIOT/examples/filesystem/README.md

 Apart from these commands, the default `vfs` commands can be used, for instance:

-- `vfs df`: shows all mountpoints and used/available memory
+- `vfs df`: shows all mountpoints and used/available filesystem space
 - `vfs ls <path>`: list files